 Version 5.x has been out of support since December 13, 2022, and this corresponding section of the documentation is no longer maintained.
-We strongly recommend upgrading to a supported version.
+We strongly recommend you upgrade to the latest supported version of 7.x and read the latest version of this documentation.

 Shared Secrets